cyverse/irods-adm/coding-standards-bash.md

 text may be placed at the top of the script instead.
 For consistency's sake, this function should be named `help`.
 The header doesn't need author and maintainer information.

+__TODO review the following in a browser__

-For publicly available files, the header must include a copyright notice and  a link to the CyVerse license, https://cyverse.org/license. __TODO not applicable if part of repo with license file.__
+For a publicly available file, the header must include a copyright notice and a link to the CyVerse license, https://cyverse.org/license.
+This isn't necessary if the file is in a repository that includes a license file.

 For executables, the possible command line arguments should be described as well as any environment variables used.
 If stdin is read, a description of what it expects to read from stdin should be included.
-If it writes to stdout, a description of the output should be included.
-If it writes anything to stderr other than error messages, a description of this output should be included as well.
-If there are any non-obvious side effects, these should be documented too.
-Finally, if the script uses different non-zero exit statuses to indicate different errors, these should be described.
+If it writes anything other than informational messages to stdout, a description of the output should be included.
+If it writes anything to stderr other than informational, warningm and error messages, a description of this output should be included as well.
+If there are any side effects that aren't obvious, these should be documented too.
+Finally, if the script uses different exit statuses to indicate different failures, these should be described.
 The standard zero for success and non-zero for failure need not be documented.

-The formatting used in the following header documenttion examples is not required.
-The content is the important part.
+The formatting used in the following header examples is not required.
+Only the content is the important.

 Here's an example header comment for a published file.